Xirez/agentBotNet/README.md

 # agentBotNet
-Rewrite of agentBot to C# .NET
+Rewrite of agentBot from JS to C# .NET

 # agentBot
 Discord bot for Unmatched, a travian community.